 - Insurance Requirements

-- Long-term debt to equity ratio of 2:1 or less
+- Long-term debt to equity ratio of 2:1 or less, and

 Economic soundness and the applicant’s ability to repay the guaranteed debt are the primary consideration for approval of a proposed project.
 An applicant must demonstrate the following requirements:

-- Need for technical improvements such as increased fuel efficiency or improved safety (for inland waterway projects)
+- Need for technical improvements, such as increased fuel efficiency or improved safety (for inland waterway projects), and

 - Any other information believed to be relevant to the project